Tiny Tech Tips: From iPhone to Nothing Phone

 Apple's iPhone 15 is coming!
 But I don't care.

 On June 29, 2007, I was one of dozens in line at a Manhattan AT&T store to purchase the very first iPhone.
-It sold out promptly, so I walked up 5th Avenue to Apple's flagship store and snagged the 8 GB version for $599.
-I've owned 8 iterations since and have never looked back — until now.
+It sold out promptly.
+So I walked up 5th Avenue to Apple's flagship store and snagged the 8 GB version for $599.
+I've owned eight iterations since and have never looked back — until now.

 New iPhones are released every September like clockwork.
 But it's rare when the device changes significantly.
 After numerous updates, the phone seems fully baked.
 Other than a camera spec upgrade or slight battery improvements, it's getting more and more difficult to convince consumers to upgrade.